LiamSnow/igloo/README.md

 # igloo WIP

-A secure, fast, & powerful smart home platform.
+A secure, fast, & intuitive smart home platform.

 ## Penguin
 A visual-programming language for the smart home world.